-The Warrawanda Creek South Sand Project infrastructure, as it relates to Category 12 activities, is detailed in Table 4 and with reference to the Site Plan shown below in Figure 2 (and attached in the Issued Works Approval).
+The Warrawanda Creek South Sand Project infrastructure, as it relates to Category 12 activities, is detailed in Table 4 and with reference to the Site Plan shown below in Figure 2.

-Table 4 lists infrastructure associated with each prescribed premises category.
+Table 4 lists the infrastructure associated with the prescribed premises category.